Alba3k/Alba3k/README.md

 # 👋 Welcome to my digital workspace

-🔍 I build algorithmic trading systems, crypto signal engines, and blockchain-native automation tools.
+🔍 I build algorithmic trading systems, crypto signal engines, and blockchain-native automation tools.<br>
-📈 Passionate about quant strategies, DeFi protocols, and real-time data pipelines.
-✉️ If you have a commercial proposal for me, you can write to me by e-mail.
+📈 Passionate about quant strategies, DeFi protocols, and real-time data pipelines.<br> ✉️ If you have a commercial proposal for me, you can write to me by e-mail.

 ---